-Ortelia provides exhibition design software and audience engagement applications to the cultural heritage sector.
-Over 70 galleries and museums trust us and our products.
+Ortelia delivers exhibition design software and audience engagement applications to the cultural heritage sector.
+Over 150 galleries, museums and industry consultants trust us and our products.

 Ortelia is committed to innovative digital services and audience engagement applications for the GLAM sector.
-Our exhibition design software, Ortelia Curator, assists with active exhibition design as well as providing a simple tool for archiving important exhibitions virtually.
-Ortelia specialises in creating interactive 3D and 2D narrative driven environments using client content (for example, existing exhibitions or collections).
-These environments can be delivered across the web, as mobile applications or as stand-alone.
+Our exhibition design software, Ortelia Curator, assists with active exhibition design.
+Design save files are a practicle way of archiving important exhibitions.
+We specialise in creating interactive 3D and 2D narrative driven environments using client content (existing exhibitions or collections).
+Interactive virtual exhibitions can be delivered across the web, to mobile or desktop devices.

-One of Ortelia’s underlying aims is to explore the dynamics of cultural space.
-By granting public spaces a virtual presence, Ortelia provides users with the means to understand the nature of those spaces more profoundly.
+As a company our underlying aim is to explore the dynamics of cultural space.
+By granting public spaces a virtual presence, we provides users with the means to more profoundly understand the nature of those spaces.

 Ortelia takes its name from Abraham Ortelius, a sixteenth-century geographer who is credited with making the first map of the world, Theatrum Terrarum (Theatre of the World).
-With Ortelia, users are provided with a new way of mapping their cultural worlds.
+We provide users with new ways of mapping their cultural worlds.

-The Ortelia team is comprised of professionals from the fields of gaming technology, drama, real-time modelling and real-time content development.
+The Ortelia team is made up of professionals from the fields of gaming technology, drama, real-time modelling and content development.

-Lazaros is one of the three founding members of Ortelia Interactive Spaces.
+Lazaros is a founding members of Ortelia Interactive Spaces.
 Prior to forming Ortelia, Lazaros worked in organisations as diverse as British Aerospace, Queensland Department of Natural resources, and the University of Queensland to name a few.
 He has been working in the real-time 3D and simulation industry for 20 years.
-Lazaros has extensive expertise and a keen interest in 3D visualisation, Real-time applications and audience engagement applications.
-He continues to maintain a core focus of applying 3D interactive technologies in the cultural heritage sector.
-Lazaros continues to maintain strong contacts with university environments and maintains an active research agenda.
+Lazaros has extensive expertise and a keen interest in

-Joanne Tompkins has an international reputation in the research of theatre space.
-She teaches Drama in the School of English, Media Studies and Art History at The University of Queensland, where she is currently Head of the School.
-She is the author of Post-Colonial Drama (with Helen Gilbert), Women’s Intercultural Performance (with Julie Holledge), and Unsettling Space: Contestations in Contemporary Australian Theatre.
+Joanne Tompkins is a international recognised researcher of theatre space.
+Until recently she taught Drama at the School of English, Media Studies and Art History at The University of Queensland, where she was Head of the School.
+She is the author of numerous publications including, Post-Colonial Drama (with Helen Gilbert), Women’s Intercultural Performance (with Julie Holledge), and Unsettling Space: Contestations in Contemporary Australian Theatre.
 She co-edited Modern Drama for five years, which also involved co-editing Modern Drama: Defining the Field (with Ric Knowles and W.B.
 Worthen).

-Stephen has extensive experience in mergers and acquisitions, business valuations, accountancy services, and income tax compliance gained from positions as Company Secretary and Chief Financial Officer of various public companies, and with major chartered accountancy firms in Australia and the United Kingdom.
+Stephen has extensive experience in mergers and acquisitions, business valuations, accountancy services, and income tax compliance.
+He has been Company Secretary and Chief Financial Officer of various public companies including major chartered accountancy firms in Australia and the United Kingdom.
 He provides Board and Company Secretarial services for a number of start-up technology and public companies.
 Stephen has a Bachelor of Business in Accountancy, Graduate Diploma in Applied Corporate Governance, and is a member of the Institute of Chartered Accountants in Australia, and the Australian Institute of Company Directors.